Digressive/Remove-MS-Store-Apps/README.md

 To use the script you'll need to make a text file with a list of the apps to remove.

-To get a list of all the apps, use this command in an elevated Powershell session:
+To get a list of all the apps, use this command in an elevated PowerShell session:

 ``` powershell
 Get-AppxProvisionedPackage -Online | Select DisplayName